blltrx/sitemd/content/P-hotchoc.md

 not nearly thick enough to compliment the chocolatey taste, but good taste. tastes properly like chocolate. demoted from b to b- on '25-03-01 (B-)

 ## 200°
-very similar to mogs, but substantially less flavourful, that being said much better texture and thats more important.
-(B+)
+very similar to mogs, but substantially less flavourful, that being said much better texture and thats more important. demoted from B+ to B- on '25-03-05.
+(B-)

+## Canterbury Tails (Canterbury)
+fancy hot chocolate: unfortunately a bit bland and watery, idk if its non dairy but it tastes like it /pos but also tates creamy just without the texture to back it up.
+(C+)

 ## Wapentake (Leeds) ('25-2)
 sweet, chocolatly, not thin, almost perfect. as with all hot chocolates could be thicker (A+)